Bartley MRT station

 Bartley MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line in Serangoon, Singapore.
 Operated by SMRT, it serves nearby landmarks such as Maris Stella High School, Bartley Secondary School, and Ramakrishna Mission Singapore.
-The Coin Mat by Jane Lee, which features one-cent coins installed on a wall, is displayed at this station as part of the Art in Transit artwork programme.

 Announced in January 2003 as part of Stage 3 of the Circle Line (CCL), construction started in the third quarter of 2003 with an expected completion date of 2008.
-Construction for the CCL Stage 3 stations were halted due to the Nicoll Highway collapse before resuming in August 2005.
+Construction for the CCL Stage 3 stations was halted due to the Nicoll Highway collapse before resuming in August 2005.
 The expected completion date was delayed to 2009.
 After further changes to Stage 3's opening date, Bartley commenced operations along with other Stage 3 stations on 28 May 2009.
-Bartley was the terminus for the CCL until the opening of the Stages 1&2 in April 2010, which extended the line to Dhoby Ghaut.
+Bartley was the terminus for the CCL until the line was extended to Dhoby Ghaut in April 2010.

+Bartley is located between Tai Seng and Serangoon stations.
+The Coin Mat by Jane Lee, which features one-cent coins installed on a wall, is displayed at this station as part of the Art in Transit artwork programme.